 When first starting out, rarely do business owners grasp the importance of designing a good website right off the bat.
 Nowadays, without a substantial internet presence, a business might as well just not exist.
 This is due to the prevalence of social media and our increased reliance on Google searches and similar activities.
 With so much people spending hours upon hours online, it’s only natural that designing a good site helps reel all of those people in and, more importantly, gets them to stay and/or make a purchase.
-When thinking about good web design, people often make the mistake of only considering the visual and, while it does play a big part, it’s just the tip of the iceberg.
+When thinking about good web design, people often make the mistake of only considering the visual and, while it does play a big part, and you can even opt for Wordpress themes for designers, it’s just the tip of the iceberg.

 The first and obvious choice here is SEO or Search Engine Optimization.
 The main reason people choose to revamp their sites or simply build them in accordance to Google’s guidelines is to be perceived as SEO-compliant.
 This means that a site will fit as closely as possible to Google’s own mold of what a high-ranking site would look like and, as a result, pop up higher in relevant searches.
 This kind of presence generates organic traffic, meaning that the users come themselves when they’re actually searching for things relevant to your area of business, making them more susceptible to make a purchase due to the newfound sense of agency.